tylerdave/prompter/README.rst

 Note
 ----

-Don't be surprised if the behavior changes in later versions as this is a work in progress.
-Please open an issue on Github if you notice problems or have suggestions.
+Please open an issue on Github if you notice problems or have suggestions!